Skip to main content

 HIV-ASSOCIATED NEUROCOGNITIVE DISORDERS (HAND)

 Changes in attention, memory, concentration, and motor skills are common among HIV-infected individuals.
-When such changes are clearly attributable to HIV infection, they are classified as HIV-associated neurocognitive disorders.
-HIV-associated neurocognitive disorders have not declined significantly with the advent of combined ART, but milder cognitive deficits without alternative explanation remain common in the setting of HIV infection.
+When such changes are clearly attributable to HIV infection, they are classified as HIV-associated neurocognitive disorders (HAND).
+Depending on the severity and impact on daily functioning, cognitive deficits can be further classified into three conditions:

 • Asymptomatic neurocognitive impairment (ANI)